Prairie View A&M Panthers football: History

 he later described as an "intramural or club football" team at the I-AA level.
 The Panthers did not win a single game until 1998.
 The 80 consecutive losses spanning parts of nine seasons (including two losses to close the 1989 season) almost doubled Columbia University's 44 straight losses between 1983 and 1988.

 The streak finally ended with a 14–12 victory over Langston on September 26, 1998.
 However, that team only had 15 scholarship players.
 The road back was difficult; the Panthers only won a total of 23 games between 1998 and 2006.

 On November 10, 2007, Prairie View clinched its first "official" winning season since 1976, and only their second since 1967, with a 30–27 victory over traditional power Jackson State University under then head coach Henry Frazier, III.

 In 1999 the SWAC moved to a new divisional format with Western Division and Eastern Division champions to play for the SWAC Championship.
-On November 14, 2009, it clinched its first SWAC Western Division Championship by defeating Alcorn State.
+On November 14, 2009, Prairie View clinched its first SWAC Western Division Championship by defeating Alcorn State.
 The next weekend would see the Panthers go undefeated in the SWAC by defeating Arkansas Pine Bluff and securing an 8–1 record; their only loss during the season was to New Mexico State.
 They finished the season by winning the SWAC Championship on December 12, defeating Eastern Division Champion Alabama A&M, 30–24, in the SWAC Championship Game.
 They exited the 2009 SWAC football campaign with an unblemished 9–0 SWAC conference record.
-They were led by their quarterback, 6 ft 4 in, 225-pound KJ Black, who led all quarterbacks in the SWAC with a passer efficiency rating of 168.1 their SWAC second-leading rusher in Donald Babers that averaged 5.2 yards per carry.
+They were led by their quarterback, 6 ft 4 in, 225-pound KJ Black, who led all quarterbacks in the SWAC with a passer efficiency rating of 168.1, and SWAC second-leading rusher Donald Babers averaged 5.2 yards per carry.